Homestead Burnout: What Is It and Why Might You Get It?

 Oh, the homestead burnout.
 Often us homesteader bloggers make life seem so perfect.
-Our instagrams are filled beautiful pictures of lucious gardens, our published posts give the idea we know everything already, and it can be quite discouraging.
+Our Instagrams are filled with beautiful pictures of luscious gardens, our published posts give the idea we know everything already, and it can be quite discouraging.
 When I started this blog, I made a promise to myself that I would try to stay away from making everything seem “perfect”.
-In my blog posts, I try to remind my reminders (that’s you!) that I don’t know it all…and surely never will.
+To avoid burnout, I try to remind my readers (that’s you!) that I don’t know it all…and surely never will.
 Gardening kicks my butt and I get pretty messed up still after butchering day.
 I’ve been at this life for almost 3 years now and, although it’s getting easier, it isn’t always easy.
 Actually, I’ll note that this is why my motto is “Living simply isn’t always simple, but it’s always worth it”.
 Following up with all of the above, homesteading burnout is real.

 What is Homestead Burnout?

-Personally, I get in these funks every now and then where I just feel so overwhelemed and lost.
-I’m currently pulling myself out of one of these said funks.
+Personally, I get in these funks every now and then where I just feel so overwhelmed and lost.
+I’m currently pulling myself out of one of these said funks, which is what prompted me to write about homestead burnout.
 Fall is here and there’s just really not so much to be done compared to the Spring and Summer.
 Most of my projects and problems seem to present themselves right before Fall hits.
 Every year, I go from being “slammed” with projects to entering into Fall with not-as-many-projects.
 I seem unthankful, and I don’t mean to give off that impression.
 It’s nice to have a break once the Fall rolls around!
 But I also slip into this feeling of uselessness.
 I was go-go-go for so long and then the opposite occurs, so it’s just a large adjustment.

 How Do I Deal With Burnout?

-- I want to know where my food is coming from for piece of mind and health benefits.
+- I want to know where my food is coming from for peace of mind and health benefits.

 - I acknowledge that this lifestyle is the best one for me mentally, physically, and emotionally.
 I love being connected to the Earth and becoming more aware of the world around me.
 Solitude isn’t a sorry way to live, within moderation.